Linnaeus' country estate – a national treasure

 About the museum

 The small estate Hammarby, 15 km SE of Uppsala, was bought by Carl Linnaeus in 1758.
-He wanted a farm on the countryside where he could spend the summers together with his family, away from the unhealthy quarters of Uppsala.
+He wanted a farm on the countryside where he could spend the summers together with his family, away from the unhealthy environment of Uppsala.

 Carl Linnaeus' Summer Residence – Hammarby

 In 1758 Linnaeus bought two small estates: Sävja and Hammarby.
-During their first summers at Hammarby the Linnaeuses lived in the detached west wing.
+During their first summers at Hammarby the Linnaeus family lived in the detached west wing.
 The main building at Hammarby was built in 1762.
 Linnaeus also had a small, and reasonably fireproof, museum built at Hammarby where he kept his extensive natural history collections.

 After Linnaeus´ death in 1778 his wife Sara Lisa remained at Hammarby for many years together with two of their daughters.
 The Swedish State bought the houses and the park from his descendants in 1879 and it is now managed by Uppsala University.